casbin/ent-adapter/README.md

 ## Notification

-The database used in adapter(like casbin) should be created manually before NewAdapter calling.
+The database used in the adapter should be created manually before NewAdapter calling.

 ## Getting Help